Organized by Isolde Brielmaier

 March 6-8, 2014

-All panels will take place in T: The New York Times Style Magazine Media Lounge on Pier 94; seating is on a first come, first served basis.
+All panels will took place in T: The New York Times Style Magazine Media Lounge on Pier 94.

 THURSDAY, MARCH 6